 Expectations

-- Fundraise $750 to contribute to SAF's work (waived for UNC APPLES participants)
+- Fundraise $750 to contribute to SAF's work (accepted students will receive support and fundraising training)

-- Complete 35-40 hours of volunteer work per week
+- Complete 35-40 hours of work at your internship sites

 - Write 3 guided writings/blogs